akajuvonen/theano-gpu-speed-test/README.md

 ### Install dependencies

 NOTE: Tested on Ubuntu 17.04.
 Should work on modern Linux distributions.
+Also: Theano is now [no longer actively updated](https://groups.google.com/forum/m/#!topic/theano-dev/gCBAhE3Sb_8).
+The program should still work.

 First, you need Python and Conda.
 I recommend [MiniConda](https://conda.io/miniconda.html).
 In addition, [CUDA](https://developer.nvidia.com/cuda-downloads) and [CuDNN](https://developer.nvidia.com/cudnn) must be installed.
 You need a free NVidia developer account for CuDNN.
 Then just run `bin/init` to make a Conda virtual environment with required dependencies.

 Configuring CUDA can sometimes be a bit of work.
 However, it must be done and everything has to work prior to running the scripts.
 On some Linux distributions you can just install a package from a repository, however.

-[Theano](http://deeplearning.net/software/theano/index.html) by Conda with all the other dependencies.
+[Theano](http://deeplearning.net/software/theano/index.html) is intalled  by Conda with all the other dependencies.
 If you get any error messages, or using the GPU with Theano doesn't work, check and configure it separately.

 ### Run the analysis